Nora Twomey: Accolades

 Nora Twomey became the seventh graduate of Ballyfermot College to have been nominated for an Academy Award with her work on The Breadwinner when it was nominated for Best Animated Feature at the 90th Academy Awards.
 She was also nominated for an award at the Golden Globes.

 The Breadwinner earned ten nominations at the 45th Annie Awards, including Outstanding Achievement for Directing in an Animated Feature Production for Twomey.
 It won the award for best animated feature for an independent film.
 This marked the first time a sole female director directed the film that won the award.
 It also won the Cinema for Peace award for Justice in 2018.

-Nora Twomey's work also had a heavy presence at the Emile Awards, an annual event held by the European Animation Assosciation that honors European creators of animation.
+Nora Twomey's work also had a heavy presence at the Emile Awards, an annual event held by the European Animation Association that honors European creators of animation.
 During the awards of 2018, which were hosted in Lile, France, Twomey's film The Breadwinner won awards in four categories: Best Direction, Best Storyboarding, Best Character Animation, Best Background, and Best Character Design.

 Twomey has won several awards according to the SDGI (Screen Directors Guild of Ireland).
 These awards include the best New Irish Short Animation, Galway Film Fleadh, 2002, Best Short, Boston Irish Film Festival, USA 2003, Best Animation, Kerry film festival, Ireland 2003, and the Silver Award -KAFI Animation festival, USA 2003, for her film From Darkness.
 Her film Cúilín Dualach (Backwards Boy) also won the Best Animated Short, IFTA, Ireland 2005, Best short film, Cartoons on the Bay, Italy 2005, Best Animation for Children, Animadrid, 2005, and the Best Animation, Celtic Film Festival, 2005.
 Among other awards, the 2018 Cinema for Peace Award for Justice for her movie The Breadwinner can be included.

 Cartoon Saloon, a studio Twomey co-founded with contemporaries Paul Young and Tom Moore in Kilkenny, Ireland, has been nominated for five Academy awards, a BAFTA award and several aforementioned Emmy's.